jasinex-dev/MLR/README.md

 Admin panel to manage listings and reviews.
 Responsive design for all screen sizes.
 Basic form validation for contact and booking forms.
-Simple and clean code structure for learning purposes.

 # Technologies Used